 - Further specific training at masters level would lead to a career as a music therapist

 Assessment components are designed to demonstrate students’ ability to meet the respective learning outcomes of each module, and to reflect professional requirements where appropriate.
-There are a wide range of assessment tasks in the programme, including written submissions, presentations, performances and practical teaching assessments.
+There is a wide range of assessment tasks in the programme, including written submissions, presentations, performances and practical teaching assessments.
 Critical thinking and reflective practice are central characteristics of the ways in which students are required to evidence learning.

-Feedback is given through various preparatory tasks for each assessment, and peer-peer learning and feedback is encouraged to ensure that all formal assessment tasks are well-understood.
-In addition, students will receive regular and on-going feedback from staff through seminars, online forums and one-to-one supervision.
+Feedback is given through various preparatory tasks for each assessment, and peer-peer learning and feedback is encouraged to ensure that all formal assessment tasks are well understood.
+In addition, students will receive regular and on-going feedback from staff through seminars, online forums, and one-to-one supervision.

 This programme is for students from any music genre background.
-Where suitable performance teaching staff are not available already, suitable experienced teachers will be recruited.
+Where suitable performance teaching staff are not available already, suitably experienced teachers will be recruited.
 Entrance to the programme is dependent upon selection at audition, which is expected to take place in January/February in the year of the programme start date.

 - Fluency on instrument/voice – evidenced by indicative level at audition (as a guide, we look for Grade 8 standard in your chosen principal study instrument).
 Composition is accepted as a principal study and will be considered by a portfolio submitted in advance, but a performance fluency would still be expected at interview

-- Three A level passes at BBC (equivalent to a minimum of 112 UCAS tariff points), of which one should normally be in music, music technology or the performing arts, or
+- Three A-level passes at BBC (equivalent to a minimum of 112 UCAS tariff points), of which one should normally be in music, music technology or the performing arts, or

 - BTEC Extended Diploma at levels DMM, or